-Now that that the decision about where to eat your favourite food is back on the table, the question is will that table be in a restaurant, or in your own home?
+Now that that the decision about where to eat your favorite food is back on the table, the question is will that table be in a restaurant, or in your own home?

 Relative Insight’s text analytics platform provides insights into the motivations that lie behind consumer decision-making processes so I decided to put it to the test by taking relevant social data and uploading it into the platform for analysis.
 In order to do this, I looked at tweets and conversations over the course of 2021 that refer to eating out and compared the content of them to tweets talking about getting a takeaway.

-For a majority of people going out to eat is not a viable alternative to cooking at home, but getting a regular takeaway somehow is deemed an acceptable alternative.
+For a majority of people going out to eat is not a viable alternative to cooking at home, but getting a regular takeout somehow is deemed an acceptable alternative.

 Most of us are likely to have the facilities to produce a meal in our own home, so what we’re lacking is more often the motivation to cook, or ingredients to put together.
-Our analysis of online conversation reveals that people talk 7x more often about opting for a takeaway as an alternative to making food.
+Our analysis of online conversations reveals that people talk 7x more often about opting for a takeout as an alternative to making food.

-The insights reveal a degree of guilt associated with having a takeaway and it is often perceived as the lazy option.
-Some people try to alleviate this guilt by convincing themselves they deserved it as a reward or treat for a something they have achieved – whether that’s surviving a busy week at work, or celebrating payday.
+The insights reveal a degree of guilt associated with having takeout and it is often perceived as the lazy option.
+Some people try to alleviate this guilt by convincing themselves they deserved it as a reward or treat for something they have achieved – whether that’s surviving a busy week at work, or celebrating payday.

-Whether that treat is deserved or undeserved, the cost of a takeaway is likely to exceed the cost of cooking for oneself.
-The conversation around money indicates that people are 2.6x more likely to mention the expenditure on a takeaway, as they ultimately believe their hard earned cash should not be spent in this way.
+Whether that treat is deserved or undeserved, the cost of takeout is likely to exceed the cost of cooking for oneself.
+The conversation around money indicates that people are 2.6x more likely to mention the expenditure on a takeaway, as they ultimately believe their hard-earned cash should not be spent in this way.

-Interestingly, people indicate that they are often overwhelmed by the range of takeaway options available that can be bought in or delivered to their home, whereas visiting a restaurant narrows those decision making options right down.
-Insights reveal that the most spoken about takeaway is Chinese food, followed by a good old Indian curry.
+Interestingly, people indicate that they are often overwhelmed by the range of takeout options available that can be bought in or delivered to their homes, whereas visiting a restaurant narrows those decision-making options right down.
+Insights reveal that the most spoken-about takeaway is Chinese food, followed by a good old Indian curry.